rstyczynski/pmaker/README.md

 Once completed user management admin may access keys to distribute them to users.

-# Permement switch to project name
+# Permament switch to project name

 To set default name of user group to freal value, and escape from sample one, set your value in ansible.cfg and config.yaml.